These are the BEST and I can never make enough. The kids actually fight over them. (COMPANY fights over them! hahah!)

 This is for 10 potato boats.
 (Warning!
 If you make more, do it in sets unless you have a ginormous mixer!)

-Scrub your potatoes, prick with a fork and put on center rack in your oven.
-(Some people wrap in foil.)
+Scrub your potatoes, prick with a fork and wrap in foil.
+Put in the center of the oven.

 Bake at 400 for an hour or until a fork pierces them easily.
-You can also squeeze them with a potholder but don't crush them.
+Careful squeezing them with a potholder, don't crush them.

 Try to find potatoes of the same size so they will finish baking at the same time.